reliablerely/SlideShowWithJs/README.md

 ###
 When the next icon on the last image is clicked, it shows the first image.
 When the previous icon on the first image is clicked, it shows the last image.
+###
+Here is a link to the published work: https://reliablerely.github.io/SlideShowWithJs/